csainty/node-raven/README.md

 npm install
 ```

-To test this code you should use this code which installs the test libraries and runner.
+To test this code you should use this command which installs the test libraries and runner.

 ```
 npm install -d
 ```

-The test.cmd script assumes a dedicated RavenDb instance is sitting in the .\RavenDb folder.
+The test.cmd script assumes a dedicated RavenDB instance is sitting in the .\RavenDB folder.
 It will delete the data folder, start and stop the server for each run of the tests.
-You can test against multiple RavenDb versions or configurations by createing additional folders in the format .\RavenDb_{Name}, the test script will run the tests against the RavenDb instance in each folder.
+You can test against multiple RavenDB versions or configurations by creating additional folders in the format .\RavenDB_{Name}, the test script will run the tests against the RavenDB instance in each folder.

 There is currently no windows authentication support.
 So please either turn off authentication with the following setting